 What happens to the children?

-Addiction does not destroy the lives of addicts alone, but whole families and their homes.
+Substance abuse does not destroy the lives of users alone, but whole families and their homes.
 The children are the ones that suffer the most.

-Asha Bhawan has opened its heart and doors to the younger generation of children whose parents are trapped in the slippery slope of homelessness and addiction.
+Asha Bhawan has opened its heart and doors to the younger generation of children whose parents are trapped in the slippery slope of homelessness, substance abuse and social exclusion.
 They themselves become victims of their parents' destructive lifestyle, trapped in an environment where they are daily exposed to a life of crime, violence, and all kinds of threats and abuses.
 Some have parents.
 Some are orphans.
 But all are without parental care.

 What Can You Do For these Children?

 Asha Bhawan’s communities are found throughout India.
-Our ability to house and care for the addicts and their children who seek entrance is only limited by the resources made available to us.
+Our ability to house and care for the people seeking our help and their children is only limited by the resources made available to us.
 By supporting the Asha Bhawan Children’s Project financially, you will be helping to provide Indian children at risk with a home in a safe and orderly environment.

 There, under the loving care and supervision of Asha Bhawan’s house parents and staff, the children will receive a balanced diet, clothing, healthcare, and an education.
 They will be privileged to grow up in a rich atmosphere of loving fellowship and nurture.
 They will attend school and will also participate in sports, recreational, and cultural activities.